16 Years Running a Business: What Actually Worked

 Raise Your Prices Before You’re Ready

-If you haven’t raised your rates in two years, you’ve given yourself a pay cut.
+If you haven’t raised your rates in 2 years, you’ve given yourself a pay cut.
 Inflation eroded your margins while your skills improved.
 You’re literally worth more than you’re charging.
 The only thing stopping you from charging more is your own fear that clients will say no. Some will.
-The ones who stay, and the new ones who come in at higher rates, will make up for it and then some.
-See the complete guide to raising your rates for strategies.
+The ones who stay, and the new ones who come in at higher rates, will make up for it.

 Specialization Multiplies Your Value

 Generalists compete on price.
 Specialists compete on expertise.
-I spent my first five years as a generalist, doing logos, websites, SEO, social media, content writing, whatever clients needed.
-I was decent at all of it but great at none of it.
-That meant I was always competing with someone cheaper.
+I spent my first 5 years as a generalist, doing logos, websites, SEO, social media, content writing… whatever clients needed.
+Decent at all of it.
+Great at none of it.
+Always competing with someone cheaper.

 Your Network Is Your Net Worth

 Relationships compound like interest.
-Every person you help genuinely, without expecting anything back, becomes a node in a network that can open doors you didn’t know existed.
-This isn’t about being fake or strategic.
+Every person you help genuinely, without expecting anything back, becomes a node in a network that opens doors you didn’t know existed.
+This isn’t about being strategic.
 It’s about being genuinely useful and trusting that good things come back around.
-They almost always do, just not immediately and not always from the direction you expect.
+They almost always do… just not immediately and not from the direction you expect.

-I make it a point to help at least one person per week with no expectation of return.
+I make it a point to help at least 1 person per week with no expectation of return.
 Sometimes it’s answering a question.
 Sometimes it’s making an introduction.
-Sometimes it’s giving honest feedback on their work.
 The time investment is minimal.
 The long-term returns have been massive.

 Saying No Is a Skill